lizKimita/Instagram-App/README.md

 * Application should open on `localhost:8000`

 ## Known Bugs
-The comment, follow and like functionalities are not functioning properly yet.
+The Follow and like functionalities are not functioning properly yet.

 ## Technologies Used
 * Python 3.6